COVID-19 Research and Care Responses from the School of Pharmacy

 The role of protein degradation in SARS-CoV-2 infection

 Charles Craik is studying how viral and human proteases (enzymes that break down other proteins) are used during SARS-CoV-2 replication, which is required for the virus to spread among human cells.
 Two proteases of interest include 3CLPro, a major viral protease, and TMPRSS2, a host protease that is involved in virus entry.
-He is also working on antibody approaches for detection of neutralizing antibodies to the virus, found in patients with COVID-19, as well as inhibitory antibodies for passive immunization and a safe version of the virus for active immunization.
+He is also working on approaches for detection of neutralizing antibodies to the virus, found in patients with COVID-19, as well as inhibitory antibodies for passive immunization and a safe version of the virus for active immunization.

 Charles Craik, PhD, Department of Pharmaceutical Chemistry